 "Friday Night Lights" is almost done with its final season, and I have a review of tonight's episode coming up just as soon as I say "hoot"...

 A quick review of last night's "Burn Notice" coming up just as soon as you steal my watch...

-A review of tonight's "Justified" coming up just as soon as I go down the road of buying your Vagitine...
+A review of tonight's "Louie" coming up just as soon as I go down the road of buying your Vagitine...